 - "VMIG-1" This designation denotes superior credit quality.
-Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand. - "VMIG-2" This designation denotes strong credit quality.
-Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand. - "VMIG-3" This designation denotes acceptable credit quality.
-Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand. - "SG" This designation denotes speculative-grade credit quality.
-Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural and/or legal protections necessary to ensure the timely payment of purchase price upon demand. - "NR" Is assigned to an unrated obligation.
+Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections. - "VMIG-2" This designation denotes strong credit quality.
+Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections. - "VMIG-3" This designation denotes acceptable credit quality.
+Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections. - "SG" This designation denotes speculative-grade credit quality.
+Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural and/or legal protections. - "NR" Is assigned to an unrated obligation, obligation and/or program.